asprout/Fish-Eat-Fish_Game/LOG.md

 finished work on powerups, fixed small errors, you can now tell if player is invulnerable or not - Ling

-Fixed concurrent modification error - Fawn
+Fixed concurrent modification error, fixed glow bug, doesn't slow down anymore, you can now eat when you are invulnerable - Fawn